Skip to Main Content

 Japanese cuisine carries more structural complexity than most imported traditions.
 Even a stripped-down version involves sourcing fish of sufficient freshness to serve raw, maintaining rice at the correct temperature and seasoning, and calibrating service pacing around a kitchen that works to order in ways that European-format restaurants do not always require.
 The cuisine rewards attentiveness and punishes shortcuts in ways that are legible to informed diners even at casual price points.

 In smaller American cities, the Japanese restaurant that earns repeat business tends to be one that commits to a legible identity rather than a diffuse menu covering every category from ramen to robata to sushi.
 The venues that do this most effectively in their respective markets build a reputation around two or three things done with conviction.
-At the national level, that kind of editorial focus is visible in Smyth in Chicago or Providence in Los Angeles, where menu architecture reflects clear decisions about what the kitchen is leading positioned to execute.
+At the national level, that kind of editorial focus is visible in Smyth in Chicago or Providence in Los Angeles, where menu architecture reflects clear decisions about what the kitchen is best positioned to execute.
 The principle applies regardless of price tier.

 Placing Chiba in the Westfield Context